Create a Solana Liquidity Pool on Raydium

 How do I create a Raydium liquidity pool on Solana?

-Connect your wallet, choose a pool type (Standard AMM, Legacy AMM v4, or CLMM), select your base and quote tokens, set the fee tier and initial amounts, then review and sign the transaction in your wallet.
-You can test on Devnet first.
+Connect your wallet, choose a pool type, select the base and quote tokens, enter the initial amounts, review fees and transaction details, then sign in your wallet.
+DEXArea is non-custodial and does not hold your private keys.
 For a walkthrough, see how to create a Raydium liquidity pool.

 What token pair should I choose?